frankheat/offsecnotes/content/web/vulnerabilities/xxe/index.md

 2. Edit a data value in the XML returned in the app's response to use the defined external entity.

 {{< hint style=notes >}}
-**Note**: to systematically test for XXE, test each data node in the XML individually using your defined entity to see if it appears in the response.
+To systematically test for XXE, test each data node in the XML individually using your defined entity to see if it appears in the response.
 {{< /hint >}}

 ***